What Is cPanel Hosting?

-Whether you’re a novice or an experienced webmaster, the control panel on your hosting account is the key to a smooth, easy experience.
-Across the industry, cPanel has become almost industry-standard.
-But is it right for you?
-And what about the competition?
+Whether you’re a novice or an experienced webmaster, the control panel on your hosting account is the key to a smooth, easy experience, and cPanel has become almost industry-standard.

-Why is cPanel So Popular?
+What Makes cPanel So Popular?

-The cPanel control panel was originally developed for a web hosting company hat offered Linux hosting.
+The cPanel control panel was originally developed for a web hosting company that offered Linux hosting.
 It allowed hosting customers to manage elementary parts of their hosting service, such as their FTP logins and email addresses.
 The software has evolved over 15 years and outlived a spinoff product, WebPanel, thanks to its friendly user interface and simple navigation.

 There are a few big bonuses for hosts that deploy cPanel: